dalibo/emaj/docs/en/impactsAdmin.rst

 .. image:: images/logical_repl1.png
    :align: center

-An application table that belongs to a tables group can be replicated, without any particular condition.
-The effect of any rollback operation that may occur would be simply replicated on *subscriber* side.
+An application table that belongs to a tables group can be replicated.
+The effect of any rollback operation that may occur would be simply replicated on *subscriber* side, as long as no filter has been applied on replicated SQL verbs types.

 **Replication of application tables with E-Maj activated on subscriber side**